Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: The Sigmoid-FTRL Design

 } \begin{lemma} \predlossdiff \end{lemma}

-The benefit of Lemma~\ref{lemma:ptpredloss-diff} is that it allows us to make use regularity of the entire sequence of covariates (Assumption~\ref{assumption:covariate-regularity}) through the per-iteration leverage scores.
-The remainder of the proof for bounding the prediction regret can be carried out via direct calculation, using properties of the per-iteration leverage scores and the bound on the fourth moment of the online residuals (Lemma~\ref{lemma:bounded-fourth-moments}).
-We defer to Section \ref{section:B3} of the appendix for details and summarize the main result here:
+Similar derivations of this type have appeared in the early literature on online optimization \citep[see e.g.][]{Azoury2001Relative, Zhdanov2010Competing}.
+The benefit of Lemma~\ref{lemma:ptpredloss-diff} is that it allows us to make use of the regularity of the entire sequence of covariates (Assumption~\ref{assumption:covariate-regularity}) through the per-iteration leverage scores.

+The remainder of the proof for bounding the prediction regret can be carried out using various properties of the per-iteration leverage scores (e.g. bounds on the partial sums of higher moments) and control of the moments of inverse probabilities, which are presented in the next section.
+We defer to Section \suppref{section:C4} of the appendix for details and summarize the main result here: